 Randy asked: Hello Mr. James.
 You mentioned that Dimension and Barricade preemergent herbicides will last the whole season.
 Are the others as good, such as Scott's Halt?
 Will they work on broadleaf weeds, as well, like dandelions?

 Dimension and Barricade work extremely well on crabgrass and foxtails and several other grassy weeds.
 However, I have found that they don't work nearly as well on broadleaf weed seeds, even though they list them as ones they control.
-Try "Gallery" preemergent if you are looking to stop broadleaf weeds from growing from seed.
-It is much better for broadleaf seeds than many other preemergents.
+Try "Gallery" preemergent or Preen if you are looking to stop broadleaf weeds from growing from seed.
+These are much better for broadleaf seeds than many other preemergents.